aandrew-me/ytDownloader/README.md

 sudo dpkg -i file_name.deb
 ```
 ## Internationalization 🌍
 Translations into other languages would be highly appreciated.
 If you want to help translating the app to other languages, you can join from [here](https://crwd.in/ytdownloader).
+Open a new issue and that language will be added to Crowdin.

 ### Available languages